 When requesting an excused absence for a sport club activity, sport club members may request letters to present to their academic instructors.
 Sport club events and activities are not identified as sanctioned University activities, and instructors are not required to excuse absences or make accommodations.
-However, most instructors are willing to accommodate sport club student-athletes that communicate proactively.
 In short, the travel letter is only a notification of sport club travel and does not guarantee an excused absence.